wigasper/cvat-kanban/README.md

 For the current scope and deployment of this project, account creation is not supported outside of the admin panel.

+## Deploying with SSL

+As a template for deployment with SSL, an nginx configuration file and docker-compose are given in `/nginx/conf.d/nginx_ssl.conf` and `docker-compose.ssl-yml`.

 ## API endpoints

 There are several DRF browsable endpoints available at